Eri9898/Ticket-Lifecycle/README.md

 1. Go to the end user website http://localhost/osTicket/  and click on open a new ticket.
 </p>
 <br />
-2. Enter the End User's/ Client’s email and name to start creating a ticket.
+2. Enter the User's email and name to start creating a ticket.
 </p>
 <br />
 3.Fill out the summary and the details and create the ticket